Triamec/FrequencyResponseAutomation/README.md

-# BodeAutomation
+# Frequency Response Automation

-Minimal example on how to use the TAM API to automate the frequency/bode measurement
+Minimal example on how to use the TAM API to automate the frequency response measurement.